microsoft/planetary-computer-tasks/datasets/met-office/collection/met-office-global-deterministic-height/description.md

 This collection offers 1 parameter at 33 available height levels (5m to 6000m) from the Met Office global deterministic 10km forecast.
 This is a numerical weather prediction forecast for the whole globe, with a resolution of approximately 0.09 degrees i.e. 10km (2,560 x 1,920 grid points).

 The data is available as NetCDF files.
-It's offered on a free, unsupported basis, so we don’t recommend using it for any critical business purposes.
+It's offered on a free, unsupported basis, so we don't recommend using it for any critical business purposes.

+**Note: This dataset is not yet available in the Planetary Computer API, but can be accessed directly from Azure Blob Storage.**

 ## Height Levels
 Available height levels, in metres (m) above ground, are: